CopernicusCodeCrafters/main/README.md

 ### Classification

 1. Select area of interest (in the Imagery page).
-2. Enter Start and end date
+2. Enter Start and end date (also in imagery page)
 3. Select Model , either demo model or your own.
 4. Classify